Click HERE to read testimonials from some of our recent examinees!

 NOTE: You will also want to make sure any browser addons or extensions are completely disabled prior to exam day to ensure no problems occur.

 c.)
 A web camera that allows us to view the Examinee's head, face, and shoulders clearly, to be seen at all times during the examination.
 This same computer must have a microphone that allows the VE team to hear all sounds within the testing environment.
-We do not permit the use of a tablet, iPad or smartphone for taking the examination.
+We do not permit the use of a tablet, iPad or smartphone for taking the examination or as your primary camera feed.
 No exceptions.
 Below is an example of the view we need from the applicant's primary camera:

 d.)
 Another computer with a web camera, a smart phone or tablet with a web camera.
 This secondary camera must be positioned in such a way to allow the VE team to see the examinee's hands, workspace, work on scratch paper, and/or calculator, and the computer monitor that is being used to display the examination.
+You may use a tablet, iPad, smartphone or a laptop (webcam built in) as your second video feed.
 Examinees are prohibited from using two cameras connected to the same desktop or laptop computer.
 The two camera feeds must be on separate devices.
 Below is an example of the view we need from the applicant's secondary camera:

 e.)
 A current installation of Zoom.
 You do not need to have an account with Zoom for the exam.
 We will not accept other video conferencing applications.
 ZOOM MUST BE INSTALLED OR UPDATED ON YOUR DEVICES PRIOR TO THE EXAM SESSION!
 Click HERE to download Zoom.
 The download page will open in a new tab on your browser.

 f.)
 A quiet room to complete the exam, free from distractions or interruptions.
+If you are testing in an open environment such as a living room or loft, those are acceptible as long as other people are not present during your examination.
 The Examinee MUST be the only person in the room during the exam.
 No one is permitted to enter the room while the examination is in progress.

 Note: If you are unable to setup two cameras, or lack sufficient bandwidth to support two video feeds plus an audio source over Zoom, we do have a second option that requires the use of one camera.
 Please click HERE to learn more.